Ed Brisson

-Edward "Ed" Brisson is a Canadian comics writer and letterer who has written for independent comics, Marvel Comics, and DC Comics.
+Ed Brisson is a Canadian comics writer and letterer who has written for independent comics, Marvel Comics, and DC Comics.
 He has been nominated for the Joe Shuster Award for Best Canadian Writer several times.

 Career

 Brisson has been making comics for over twenty years.
 He began writing, drawing, coloring, and lettering his own work and selling them through records shops before focusing on writing and self-publishing Murder Book, a series of crime comics, in 2010, with the first two stories illustrated by Simon Roy.
 From there, he wrote the one-shot Black River and then Comeback and Sheltered at Image Comics.
-He would collaborate with Roy again for The Field in 2014 and go on to write The Mantle and The Violent in 2015.
+He collaborated with Roy again for The Field in 2014 and go on to write The Mantle and The Violent in 2015.

-Brisson would start working with Marvel Comics in 2013, writing two issues of Secret Avengers in 2013 before being tapped to write a five-issue Bullseye mini-series in 2016 and a new Iron Fist series in 2017.
+Brisson started working with Marvel Comics in 2013, writing two issues of Secret Avengers in 2013 before being tapped to write a five-issue Bullseye mini-series in 2016 and a new Iron Fist series in 2017.
 He then took over the ongoing Old Man Logan series at issue 25 writing until issue 50 and then concluding with a 12-issue mini-series Dead Man Logan.
 In 2018, he wrote Extermination, a mini-series dealing with the time-displaced original five X-Men.
 He also became the writer, alongside Matthew Rosenberg and Kelly Thompson, of the new volume of Uncanny X-Men, co-writing the book until issue 10, and then writing a new volume of X-Force and Age of X-Man: Nextgen.

 In 2019, he wrote the limited series Contagion and the ongoing series Ghost Rider which was canceled due to the COVID-19 pandemic.
 He also collaborated with Jonathan Hickman in writing New Mutants for the Dawn of X. In 2021, he wrote Beyond the Breach for AfterShock Comics, a science fiction story about the aftermath of a cataclysm.
 In 2022, his Predator comic with artist Kev Walker was released, a project initially planned for 2020 but delayed.
 After six issues, the book was relaunched in 2023 and a third book, Predator: The Last Hunt, was published in 2024.
 He also wrote the five issue Alpha Flight mini-series for the Fall of X.

 At DC Comics, Brisson took over as writer for Deathstroke Inc. at issue 10 and became the writer for the 2022 relaunch of Batman Incorporated.
 In 2023, he wrote the crime/horror comic Sins of the Salton Sea for AWA Studios and in 2024, he published The Displaced through Boom!
 Studios.
 In November 2024, he was announced as the writing for the upcoming SilverHawks comic from Dynamite.